OrenGrinker/jsTextFromImage/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support
+## 💬 Support

-For support, please [open an issue](https://github.com/OrenGrinker/jstextfromimage/issues/new) on GitHub.
+For support, please [open an issue](https://github.com/yourusername/jstextfromimage/issues/new) on GitHub.